Skip to content

 Verbatim

 While using an existing vocabulary as-is requires no editing work, there will usually be a need to attribute the creator or publisher within your local business context.
-Also ensure rights information is checked, even if you have no plans to extend or remix the vocabulary - look out for:
+Also ensure rights information is checked, even if you have no plans to extend or remix the vocabulary - look out for these properties:

 Customise